DoctorZheng/The-anti-counterfeiting-algorithm/README.md

 Please refer to our following papers for algorithm details:

 > Zhaohui Zheng, and et.al.
 "A system for identifying an anti-counterfeiting pattern based on the statistical difference in key image regions"

+Part of the code is still being sorted out